Treode/store/README.md

 # TreodeDB ![Build Status][build-status]

-TreodeDB is a distributed database that provides multirow atomic writes, and it's designed for RESTful services.
-It is packaged as a library for building storage servers.
+TreodeDB is a distributed database that provides multirow atomic writes, and it&#700;s designed for RESTful services.

 TreodeDB